-Section 501 of the Rehabilitation Act of 1973 requires the federal government to practice affirmative action to hire and to promote workers with disabilities.
-The regulations for this law require the federal government to provide equal access to training and promotion opportunities, and to make reasonable accommodations for workers with disabilities.
-Section 501 also requires the federal government to practice affirmative action to hire and to promote workers who have a disability, including workers who are deaf or hard of hearing.
+Section 501 of the Rehabilitation Act of 1973 requires the federal government to actively hire and promote workers with disabilities.
+The regulations for this law require the federal government to provide equal access to training and promotion opportunities, and reasonable accommodations for workers with disabilities.
+To file a complaint, federal employees should contact their agency’s Equal Employment Opportunity (EEO) office.

 Related Issue: Employment

 Section 502 – Established the Access Board

 Section 502 created the United States Access Board.
 Their duties include: compliance with the Architectural Barriers Act (ABA) standards, developing and maintaining guidelines, and promoting access.

 The Americans with Disabilities Act (ADA) expanded the Board’s mandate to include: developing the accessibility guidelines for facilities and transit vehicles covered by the law; providing technical assistance and training on these guidelines; and conducting research to support and maintain the guidelines.